JointPhysicsAnalysisCenter/jpacPhoto/README.md

 ##  USAGE

-The primary use case is to reproduce results from recent [[1-4]](#references) and older analyses [[5]](#references) from the JPAC collaboration to have a unified framework for amplitude analysis in photorproduction.
+The primary use case is to reproduce results from recent [[1-4]](#references) and older analyses [[5]](#references) from the JPAC collaboration to have a unified framework for amplitude analysis in photoproduction.
 The compiled library contains the framework of amplitudes and observables as abstract classes with specific amplitude models imported at run-time as a header-only library.
 The compiled jpacPhoto executable pipes an analysis script, relevent amplitude files, and compiled library into the cling interpeter to run.

 This set up mimics a Python-like environment without requiring recompilation when changes are made to amplitude files.
-Amplitudes and scripts relevant for JPAC papers are located in [`/amplitudes/`](./amplitudes/) and [`/scripts/`](./scripts) respectively.
+Amplitudes and scripts relevant for JPAC papers are located in [`/physics`](./physics) and [`/scripts`](./scripts) respectively.
 To run a script located in the bin directory simply run
 ```bash
 jpacPhoto my_script.cpp
 ```